Callum Hedge: Formula Regional Americas

 After the Oceania championship concluded, Hedge traveled to the United States to take part in the 2023 Formula Regional Americas Championship with Crosslink Kiwi Motorsports.

+Indy NXT

+2024

+For 2024, HMD Motorsports signed Hedge to compete in the Indy NXT.

+2025

+Hedge remained in Indy NXT for 2025, but switched to Abel Motorsports for his sophomore season.

 Racing record

 Racing career summary

 † As Hedge was a guest driver, he was ineligible to score points.